-- [415.
-SEMINAR IN CHILD DEVELOP-MENT.
-Fall.
-Credit three hours.
-Prerequisite, permission of the instructor.
-Mr. BALDWIN.
-Not offered in 1961-1962.] - [420.
-RESEARCH PRACTICUM: EXPERI-MENTAL STUDIES OF CHILD BE-HAVIOR.
-Spring.
-Credit three hours.
-Permission of the instructor required.
-Mr. LEVIN.
-Not offered in 1961-1962.7 - 431.
-SPECIAL PARTICIPATION AND NURSERY SCHOOL PROBLEMS.
+- 431. Special Participation and Nursery School Problems.
 Fall and spring.
 Credit and hours to be arranged.
-Miss Reeves (Community schools), Mrs. Mel-VILLE (campus nursery school).
+Miss Reeves (Community Schools), Mrs. Melville (Campus Nursery School).
 For graduate students only.
-Opportunity for graduate students to gain experience with children in the campus nursery school and to assist in nursery schools or cooperative play groups in the city, or to pursue a special interest in some aspect of the nursery school pro- - [455.
-CHILDREN IN CONFLICT.
+Opportunity for graduate students to gain experience with children in the campus nursery school and to assist in nursery schools or cooperative play groups in the city, or to pursue a special interest in some aspect of the nursery school program. - [455.
+Children in Conflict.
 Fall.
 Credit three hours.
-Permission of the instructor required.
+Open to graduate students by permission of the instructor.
 Limited to 12 students.
-Mr. DAL-TON.
-Not offered in 1961-1962.] - [460, SEMINAR IN PSYCHODYNAMICS.
+Mr. Dalton.
+Not offered in 1960-1961.] - [460.
+Seminar in Psychodynamics.
 Fall.
 Credit three hours.
-Mr. DALTON.
-Not offered in 1961-1962.] - [467.
-SEMINAR IN THEORY AND RE-SEARCH ON THE FAMILY.
+Mr. Dalton.
+Not offered in 1960-1961.] - [467.
+Seminar in Theory and Research on the Family.
 Spring.
 Credit three hours.
-Mr. DEVEREUX.
-Not offered in 1961-1962.1
+Mr. Devereux.
+Not offered in 1960-1961.]